-How Do I Keep Baby Safe In The Sun?
+How To Keep Baby Safe In The Sun

-Babies younger than six months should never be under direct sun and shouldn’t wear sunscreen, says Paula Prezioso, MD, a pediatrician at Pediatric Associates of NYC and clinical associate professor of pediatrics at NYU Langone Medical Center.
+Babies younger than 6 months should never be under direct sun and shouldn’t wear sunscreen, says Paula Prezioso, MD, a pediatrician at Pediatric Associates of NYC and clinical associate professor of pediatrics at NYU Langone Medical Center.

 To shield baby’s delicate skin without blocking the breeze, dress baby in thin, loose, light-colored clothing and cover as much skin as possible.
 Keep baby shaded with hats and an umbrella or if you're at the beach let baby chill out in one of those pop-up sun shade tents.

-Babyganics Mineral-Based Sunscreen.
 “It has zinc oxide and is a physical, not chemical, barrier so it's effective immediately and doesn't have to soak in for 15 minutes.
 It does separate though.” —SandAndSea

-Badger Baby Sunscreen Cream.
 “It’s been great for our fair-skinned little boy.
 We live in a sunny climate and he gets covered in this every morning before we set out, and it has worked every time.” —happytotmom

 Plus, more from The Bump: